llavvy-design/About-Me/README.md

 Technology isn't my only creative outlet.

-Outside software development, I enjoy drawing, writing, creative projects, fashion, and learning new skills.
+Outside software development, I enjoy drawing, writing, creative projects, fashion and learning new skills.

 That creative side influences the way I approach technology.
 I enjoy thinking about both the technical structure of a system and the experience people have